adrien-cuisse/c-lib-rubiks-algos/README.md

 - optional camera rotations in scrambles (eg., [U D'] = [E y])
 - wide moves in scrambles (eg., [U E] = [u])
+- solving

 ## 🫨 Why ?

-This library is intended to be the foundation of a 3D rubik's cube solver (GUI), it's responsible for shuffling and resolving the cube
+This library is intended to be a foundation for a 3D rubik's cube solver (GUI), it's responsible for shuffling and resolving the cube